aymennegadi/Classification/README.md

 6. Random Forest
 7. Gradient Boosting Machine (GBM)

+## Objective

-The repository is intended for students and beginners who want to learn classification algorithms from both a theoretical and practical perspective using well-structured LaTeX documentation.
+This repository is intended for students and beginners who want to learn classification algorithms from both theoretical and practical perspectives through clear explanations, mathematical foundations, worked examples, and well-structured LaTeX documentation.